This story started here.

 She looked at Kelly, who wiped her eyes with her sleeve.
 “I know,” Kelly said, “that we’re supposed to not mess up the crime scene, but, in my opinion, that’s less important than trying to make sure nobody else dies.
 The cops aren’t coming now–“

-“And when they do come, you don’t want to have them find all of us dead, our dead bodies in a series of very carefully preserved crime scenes.”
+“And when they do come, you don’t want to have them find all of us dead, our corpses in a series of very carefully preserved crime scenes.”

 Kelly nodded.
 “Exactly.”
 She smiled.
 “Is this where you do like Jan Sleet and say, ‘And I know who the murderer is!’ and then point him out?
 That would be nice.”

 Stephanie laughed, moving to sit on the chair arm across from Kelly.
 “No. I’m just a trained investigator — not a genius amateur detective.”

 “Fair enough.
 What have you… ” She frowned at Stephanie’s expression.
 “What…”